Everything you need to know about covering your valuables

 Team LemonadeTeam Lemonade

-If you moved overseas and could only pack one suitcase, what would you bring with you?
-Maybe it’s your engagement ring, that Nikon camera, or the antique watch you got from Grandpa.
+If you were moving overseas and could only pack one suitcase, what would you take with you?
+Maybe it’s your engagement ring, a new Nikon camera, or the antique gifted by Grandpa.

-We know how important these things are to you, which is why we offer extra cover for them within your Contents insurance policy.
+We know how important these things are to you, which is why we offer extra cover for them under your insurance policy.

 TL;DR

-• In order to protect your items worth over £2,000, you’ll need to add extra cover for each item individually.
+• To protect your items worth over £2,000, you’ll need to add them to your policy individually.

-• When you first sign up for your Lemonade policy, you’ll be given the option to secure 14 days of temporary extra cover for the items you mentioned during your quote.
-But to make sure that this extended protection carries on beyond those two weeks, you’ll need to submit the proper documentation.
+• When you first sign up for a Lemonade policy, you’ll be given the option to secure 14 days of temporary cover for the items you declared during your quote.
+This will provide enough time to send us the required information to accept your request (more on that in a bit).

-• Once your valuable items have been approved and added to your policy, they will be subject to the same cover your base policy offers.
-If you would like to have them protected against theft away from home, or against damage that was (unintentionally) your fault.
-You would need to have the Theft & Loss, and Accidental Damage add-ons included as well.
+• Once your valuables have been added to your policy, they will be subject to the same cover your base policy offers.
+To have them protected against theft away from home, or damage that was unintentionally your fault – you will need to have the Theft & Loss, and Accidental Damage add-ons included as well.

-Why do I need to add extra cover for some of my valuable items?
+Why do I need to add my valuables to my policy?

 Which items are eligible for extra cover?